Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Haggard--Rovelli Spacetime

 In this section we explicitly construct the HR metric in Eddington--Finkelstein (EF) coordinates, in which it takes a particularly simple form.
 The union of the regions $I$ and $II$ of Figure \ref{fig:ansatz} is coordinatized by ingoing EF coordinates $(v, r)$ and the union of the regions $III$ and $IV$ by outgoing EF coordinates $(u, r)$.
-There is only the junction condition on $\mathcal{Z}$ to be considered, which we give below.
+The junction on $\mathcal{Z}$ are given below.
 The radial coordinate $r$ will be trivially identified in the two coordinate systems.
 We work in geometrical units ($G=c=1$).

 For the regions $I$ and $II$ the metric reads

 and for the regions $III$ and $IV$